 In order to reduce the temperature of a radiator, it can simply be left on for longer.
 This is all very well, but the house will now be warmer than needed for longer, thus potentially wasteful.
 However due to the fact the heat pumps are more energy-efficiency at low temperatures, then there can be a net energy gain if, for example, you change your heat pump’s water setting and start time from say 7am and 50°C, to 5am and 40°C. This is a thing you would need to try out over a period of time, and watch the running costs.

 These valves are now almost universally fitted to every radiator.
 They are cheap, simple and effective, and automatically ‘turn down’ the flow when the room reaches the set temperature (or setting 0 to 5).

 However, for some systems, it can be a mistake to reduce the settings thinking that you are improving the economy of the system.
 It may be better to set the main room TRVs to high, and then to turn down the setting on the heat pump unit.
 (E.g. the weather-compensation heating curve).
 TRV valves are most useful in bedrooms and other rooms where the temperature may need limiting.

 For harder-to-heat older buildings, fan-assisted convectors could be used.
 The modern designs are a lot better and much quieter than they used to be.
-However, beware of the controls fitted into some that try to stop them blowing cool-feeling air E.g. if a heat pump is set to a nice low and efficient water temperature, the circulating water could be colder that the convector will accept, so the fan stays off.
+However, moving air is not always comfortable for heating, and slightly warmed moving air can be perceived as cold.
+For this reason, this type of radiator has a fan cut-out, so beware of the controls fitted into some that try to stop them blowing cool-feeling slightly warm air E.g. if a heat pump is set to a nice low and efficient water temperature, the circulating water could be colder that the convector will accept, so the fan stays off.
 The detail of the ‘minimum water temperature’ should be checked.